 Keep your trigger finger ready at all times.
 The longer it takes to shoot the picture, the greater the chance of something going amiss.
 Your subject could move, go away or something else such as lighting can affect the shot you wanted to take.
 The quicker you and your camera are, the better shots you will get.

-Try to create an impression of depth in your landscape photos.
-Provide the viewer with an understanding of the scale for the photo by placing a person in the picture’s foreground.
+Field depth is a critical feature when shooting landscapes.
+Shooting a person in front of the landscape will provide perspective and scale to your picture.
 You can get decent focus on both foreground and background objects by using a small aperture setting: Something under f/8 with a standard digital camera or f/16 when using a full-frame SLR.

 Always be careful when packing your equipment for a trip.
 Take extra batteries, cleaning accessories and different lenses.
 Don’t take more with you than you absolutely need.

 You might want to join a club or group that specializes in photography, or perhaps, find another person who has the same interests as you.
 This could be a great opportunity to learn new techniques, as long as you are still developing your own style.
 Take some pictures together of the same object, then compare how your styles differ.

 There’s no hidden skill required to become a great photographer.
 Continue experimenting and learning, and with experience over time, your pictures will markedly improve.
 With a digital camera, you don’t have to keep all of your test shots; only keep the ones that you like and will look at again later.
 Change the settings on your camera, experiment with lighting and shoot from a variety of angles to find the most interesting shots.